 “that area of land, a bounded hydrological system, within which all living things are inextricably linked by their common water course and where, as humans settled, simple logic demanded that they became part of a community” (Powell 1875).

-Powell emphasizes a watershed's potential to prioritize a community's interaction -- or manipulation -- within the hydrological boundary of a certain scaled watershed.
-In other words, what Islam and Susskind, in Water Diplomacy: A Negotiated Approach to Managing Complex Water Networks, interpret as the coupling of the natural and societal domains.
-But for designers, what skill-sets can we contribute to better enable a watershed's integration within the realities of the built environment?
+Powell emphasizes a watershed's potential to prioritize a community's interaction -- and I would add manipulation -- within the hydrological boundary of a certain scaled watershed.
+In other words, what Shafiqul Islam and Lawrence E. Susskind, in Water Diplomacy: A Negotiated Approach to Managing Complex Water Networks, interpret as the coupling of the natural and societal domains.
+But for designers, what skill-sets can we contribute to better enable a watershed's integration within the realities of the built environment, many of which do not obey the logic of hydrological boundaries?
 And by extension, how can a better appreciation for watersheds make us better designers?
-These realities include the need for designers to engage contested issues such as architecture, infrastructure, landscape, urbanism, regimes of control, societies, and climatic and/or geo-political influences, all of which may come from within or without a watershed.
+These realities include the need for designers to engage contested issues such as architecture, infrastructure, landscape, urbanism, regimes of control, societies, and climatic and/or geo-political influences, all of which may reside within or outside of a watershed.

 Architecture = Buildings + Complexity